kb789/MachineLearning-TextClassification/README.md

 # A Machine Learning Model for Text Classification and Topic Modeling
 ## Project Overview

-This project builds a machine learning model that applies a classification label to textual data, which is intended to represent the main topic of that data.
+This project builds a machine learning model that automatically applies a classification label to textual data, which is intended to represent the main topic of that data.

 ## Dataset